Languages of China: English

+After the Reform and opening up policy in 1988, English was taught in public schools starting in the third year of primary school.
 The Economist reported in 2006 that up to one fifth of the population was learning English.
 Gordon Brown, the former British prime minister, estimated that the total English-speaking population in China would outnumber the native speakers in the rest of the world in two decades.
+In China, English is used as a lingua franca in several fields, especially for business settings, and in schools to teach Standard Mandarin to people who are not Chinese citizens.
+English is also one of the official languages in Hong Kong, as prescribed by Chapter 1, Article 9 of the Basic Law of Hong Kong.